-In India now we can pay online using our mobile phones, and it is a better and easy mode giving money to another person.
-We can transfer money from using SMS, and GPRS, or WAP applications.
-In India these transfers of money led by bank, so for a transaction, the User shall register to a bank.
+In India, now we can pay online using our mobile phones, and it is a better and easy mode of giving money to another person.
+We can transfer money by using SMS, GPRS, or WAP applications .
+In India, these transfers of money are led by bank, so for a transaction, the user shall register with a bank.

-On 22nd November 2010 NPCI launched IMPS (Immediate Payment Services) which offer 24X7 hours of transferring money services which include all the recognized banks with it.
+On 22 nd November 2010, NPCI launched IMPS (Immediate Payment Services), which offers 24X7 hours of transferring money services, including all the recognized banks.